joesingo/cms/readme.md

           This option can be used like a macro to avoid writing too much HTML in your Markdown.

-          One caveat is that the content between custom element tags will **NOT** be converted from Markdown, so you will have to use HTML for any formatting.

     * **page_order:** For index pages (i.e ones with other pages beneath), this is a list specifying the order of child pages in the [site index](#site-index).